calvinowen27/Sorting/README.md

-# Assignment 3:
+# Comparing Sorting Algorithms

 ## Short Description:
-	This program test the performance of 4 sorting algorithms, Batcher Sort, Heap Sort, Quick Sort, and Shell Sort.
+	This program tests the performance of 4 sorting algorithms, Batcher Sort, Heap Sort, Quick Sort, and Shell Sort.
 It runs these algorithms with seeded, pseudorandom arrays of integers and keep track of statistics including the number of moves (anytime a value in the array is repositioned)